SAP-samples/cloud-extension-html5-sample/mission/connectivity/README.md

     * **Proxy Type**: OnPremise
     * **Authentication**: Principal Propagation.
 You can also use 'Basic Authentication' with your backend user and password to test for demo purposes.
-    * **Location ID**: optional field, you have use this field if you connect more than one cloud connectors to your account.
+    * **Location ID**: optional field, you have to use this field if you connect more than one SAP Cloud Connector to your account.
 See [Destination Configuration Help page](https://help.sap.com/viewer/6d3eac5a9e3144a7b43932a1078c7628/Cloud/en-US/0a2e5a45d5494ec08318ead2019d54db.html).

     Add the following properties by clicking on the **New Property** button: